CV

 BIO

-Michelle Costella (Haas) is a Sacramento based artist.
-Mishi Co’s Art was establish in 2012 and has been growing ever since.
+Michelle Costella (Haas) is a Sacramento, California based artist.
+Mishi Co’s Art was established in 2012 and has been growing ever since.
 Costella graduated from California State University, Sacramento and obtained a BA in Art Studio with a dual emphasis in ceramics and metalsmithing in 2013.
-Since then, she has been a custom jewelry designer at a small jewelry store in the Sacramento area.
 Costella completed her MA in Visual Arts from California State University, Northridge in 2016.

 ARTIST STATEMENT